 Title loans are secured loans that require using an asset as collateral.
 The asset could be any object that the borrower chooses.
 The asset could vary from a car title to a piece of insured land, any jewelry, or any other asset of importance.
 Depending on the asset used, title loans can be of various types.
 Car title loans require a car title to use it as collateral, while land title loans refer to using a piece of insured land as collateral.
 Even pawning using insured goods is a title loan.

 Title loans are short-term loans that are processed in the presence of a government official.
 The following is how the process works:

-- The first step is checking the asset for proper insurance by a government official.
+- The first step is checking the vehicle for proper insurance in Florida.

 - The lender or the organization involved estimates a price for the asset; They may lend up to 25% of the price of the asset.
 In the case of pawning, they may lend up to 100% of the value.